JoseSzycho/nodejs_development_course/01_class/README.md

 ### String.plus(string) => string

 This task is made using a classic algorithm learned in school.
-For making the script por readable, all string are transformed to arrays, even if it not necessary.
+For making the script por readable, all string are transformed to arrays, even if it's not necessary.

 For performing the operations, it is checked which addend have more digits, the one with more digits will be the first addend, the other one will be filled with zeros in the most significant digits in order to have tha same length, so we can use the same script with out having to use conditionals for the cases in which numbers have different lengths.

-Then we transverse both numbers from back to front, partial operations are performed and the carry numbers are stored to add to the next most significant digit.
+Then we transverse both numbers from back to front, partial operations are performed for each columnd and the carry numbers are stored to add to the next most significant digit.

 |    |   | *1* | *1* | *1* |   |
 | -- | --| - | --| --| - |